 In the eighteenth century in the Western world, romantic relationship came into being.
-Prior to this, there were no socially sanctioned “de facto” relationships, nor were there relationships based on love.
-Marriage was governed by the rules and restrictions of patriarchal society.
+Prior to this, there were no socially acknowledged “de facto” relationships, nor were there any relationships based on love.
+Marriage was governed by the rules and restrictions of patriarchal society which placed restrictions on women and men.
+There was no understanding of the stages of intimacy which develop over time with the use of specific relationship skills.

-With the advent of romantic and intimate relating three centuries ago, love relationships became a personal choice.
+Romantic and intimate relating only began three centuries ago.
+Only then did love relationships became a personal choice.
 We entered into love relationships with newly recognized needs, but unfortunately without a user’s manual on how to effectively operate in relationships.
 Thus began the era of normal relationship difficulties where couples find themselves unskilled in how to identify their needs or how to ask for what they want.

 We are especially in the dark about ways to relate which encourage our partner to respond in a positive manner to our requests.
 This is why relationships develop in stages.
 Studies have shown that the second and third stages of most relationships are marked by conflicts and power struggles (or the avoidance of those) and these stages can often feel like we’re stuck in gridlock.